Basic Policy

 Promotion System

-There were no serious violations of laws, regulations, or rules in fiscal 2021.
 We conducted ESG evaluation audits at all Kaneka business divisions, 28 Group companies in Japan, and 20 Group companies overseas in the area of competition laws like the Antimonopoly Act in Japan.
-Executives of Kaneka and Group companies in Japan involved in sales, purchasing, and business development are required to undergo antitrust law compliance training and submit a written oath.
-At Group companies in Japan, we confirmed the status of issues related to equal pay for equal work and revisions to the Act on Stabilization of Employment of Elderly Persons.
+Executives of Kaneka and of certain Group companies in Japan who are involved in sales, purchasing, and business development are required to undergo antitrust law compliance training and submit a written oath.
+At Group companies in Japan, we confirmed the preparation status for issues related to the Labor Standards Act Revision.

 Excerpts from the Compliance Guidebook